 A positive bend angle represents a bend to the right, i.e. towards negative x values.
-Please notice that ANGLE is used to define bend strength, KO.
-To define the roll angle use TILT.

 ADD_ANGLE An array of (maximum 5) bending angles for multiple passes.
 See ADD_PASS option of the SEQUENCE command.
 This is only allowed for RBEND elements and is ignored for SBEND elements.